BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 bitcoin.conf  regtest  testnet3
 ```

-If you want to start a brand new Blockchain using regtest, all you have to do is delete the `regtest` folder and restart the Bitcoind:
+To start a brand new Blockchain using regtest, all you have to do is delete the `regtest` folder and restart the Bitcoind:
 ```
 $ rm -rf regtest
 ```

-## Generating blocks
+## Generating Blocks

-You can generate (mine) new blocks on a regtest chain using the RPC method `generate` with an argument of how many blocks to generate.
-It only makes sense to use this method on regtest; due to the high difficulty it's very unlikely that it will yield to new blocks in the mainnet or testnet:
+You can generate (mine) new blocks on a regtest chain using the RPC method `generate` with an argument for how many blocks to generate.
+It only makes sense to use this method on regtest; due to the high difficulty it's very unlikely that it will yield to new blocks on the mainnet or testnet:
 ```
 $ bitcoin-cli -regtest generate 101
 [